Appendix B: Non-Parametric Test Validation

 where:

-• FF-statistic follows FF-distribution under null hypothesis of no interaction
+- -statistic follows -distribution under null hypothesis of no interaction

 This directly tests the core biological question: “Does entropy q-dependence differ between groups?”
 The rank-transformed two-way ANOVA is mathematically equivalent to the original SRH test statistic but computationally more stable and easier to interpret.
 Modern extensions of rank-based testing demonstrate the validity of permutation procedures for testing interactions even under complex dependence structures (Meinshausen et al. 2012).